 Why getting digital account opening right matters

 Financial institutions (FIs) know the importance of account opening but have tended to be slow on making the digital account opening process as fast and seamless as the rest of their digital banking experience.
-Since the beginning of the pandemic, many FIs are seeing digital account opening in a new light.

 This blog explores the new view of digital account opening and what’s to gain from getting the experience right, from the current state of account opening solutions to how FIs can benefit when refreshing or introducing a new account opening experience to their mobile and desktop users.